The purpose of this article is to describe the steps to define an incident trigger for a specific metric.

 - In the filter editor choose the item to be Free Space on System Drive and make sure the argument meets the need for an alert if the free space equals or less than 100MB

 - In the next step you will need to define the scope and schedule.
 Scope means by which folders and computers this trigger will be triggered.
 In this example all computers may trigger this trigger and on all days during the week

 - In the following step you will define the follow-up action you prefer.
-Click on Add and choose how you would like to be notified, for example: if by email, push notification or windows alert
+Click on Add and choose how you would like to be notified, for example: by email.

-- Here is example for email notification that will be sent to two ControlUp users – Alon and Avner
+- Here is example for email notification that will be sent to three ControlUp users:

 - After finishing defining the different follow-up actions, you receive this summary window and can choose when the action should be repeated

 - By clicking the Finish button you create the trigger which will alert the needed personnel and collect the data as incidents which can viewed in our Incidents Pane and Historical Reports